temporalio/edu-102-typescript-code/exercises/durable-execution/README.md

 You'll need four terminal windows for this exercise.

-1. In one terminal, run `temporal server start-dev --ui-port 8080 --db-filename clusterdata.db` to start the Temporal server.
-For more details on this command, please refer to the `Setting up a Local Development Environment` chapter in the course.
-2. In the other terminals, change to the `exercises/durable-execution/practice` directory.
+1. In all terminals, change to the `exercises/durable-execution/practice` directory.
-3. In one terminal, run `npm install` to install dependencies.
+2. In one terminal, run `npm install` to install dependencies.

 ## Part A: Add Logging to the Workflow Code